rohan-sawhney/fcpw/README.md

 #include <fcpw/fcpw.h>
 ```

 and include eigen and enoki (optional) independently into your project.
-If you plan on building and running *FCPW* tests,
-clone the following projects into the `deps` folder
+If you plan on building and running the tests, clone the following projects into the `deps` folder

 ```
 git clone https://github.com/embree/embree.git